 David Wrobel, David L. Boren Professor and Merrick Chair of Western American History at OU, is a historian of the American West and American thought and culture.
 He teaches undergraduate and graduate courses on the West, modern American thought and culture, the Progressive Era, John Steinbeck and the introductory course U.S. History: 1865-Present.
 In 2015, he received the OU Dodge Family College of Arts and Sciences Holden Award for Teaching Excellence.

 Wrobel joined the OU faculty in 2011.
 His most recent book is America’s West: A History, 1890-1950 (2017).
-In 2014, he received the prestigious Wrangler Award for his nonfiction book, Global West, American Frontier: Travel, Empire and Exceptionalism from Manifest Destiny to the Great Depression.
-He is also the author of Promised Lands: Promotion, Memory and the Creation of the American West and The End of American Exceptionalism: Frontier Anxiety from the Old West to the New Deal.
-His book America’s West: A History, 1890-1950, is scheduled for publication in January 2018.
-He is currently working on John Steinbeck’s America, 1930-1968: A Cultural History.
+In 2014, he received the Western Heritage Award for his nonfiction book, Global West, American Frontier: Travel, Empire and Exceptionalism from Manifest Destiny to the Great Depression.
+He is also the author of Promised Lands: Promotion, Memory and the Creation of the American West and The End of American Exceptionalism: Frontier Anxiety from the Old West to the New Deal..
+His current book project is “John Steinbeck’s Search for America.”
 Wrobel also co-edits The Modern American West book series and serves on the editorial board for the Steinbeck Review, and for Montana: The Magazine of Western History.

 He holds master’s and doctoral degrees in American Intellectual History from The Ohio University and earned a bachelor of arts degree in history/philosophy from the University of Kent, Canterbury, England.
 Prior to coming to OU, Wrobel was department chair and professor of history at the University of Nevada, Las Vegas.